danielsnick3/linked-blog-starter-md/Boss Fights/The Constrictor.md

 Mirror Army: As an action, this creature shoots 3 arrows into the air landing around them.
 These arrows spawn small reflections of this creature that attack at the beginning of each of this creature’s initiatives.
 These attacks will always target the furthest enemy from putrefy.

+Freezy Frogs: As an action, this creature summons an ice frog for each enemy that will chase them with 20 ft of movement.
+If a frog is touched it will explode dealing 8d6 damage.
+Freezy Frogs may only be used when no Freezy Frogs are out.

 Thorn Pod: As an action, a pod with 10 hp is placed on the ground next to this creature.
 In 1 round this pod will explode in a nova around it.
 Each creature hit must succeed on a dc 17 dexterity saving throw or take 3d8 piercing damage for each thorn that hits.